 When Skype and high-speed internet service became available, the process became a lot easier and far more effective.
 Soon I was receiving requests from people who had no Alexander Technique experience and who lived not only in western Nebraska, the Dakotas, Kansas and the like, but in such far-flung locations as South East Asia, Croatia and northern Canada where there are no Alexander Technique teachers.
 (I’ve now largely switched from Skype to Zoom because of it’s superior video and audio quality.)

 Over time, a growing share of my on-line clients have had some Alexander lessons, and live in communities where there are Alexander Technique teachers, and who wish to explore different ways of using the discoveries of F. Matthias Alexander, the developer of the Technique.
-I have also worked with Alexander Technique teachers who want to learn effective new methods to teach their in-person and Skype students.
+I have also worked with Alexander Technique teachers who want to learn effective new methods to teach their in-person and Zoom students.

 I call the on-line process I’ve developed Online Posture and Movement Coaching.

 Online Posture and Movement Coaching is designed to help you learn how to improve your posture, and the quality of your physical functioning.
 It shows you, in a very simple and practical manner, how you can sit, stand and move in ways that utilize the structure of your body and the effects of gravity and the support of the earth on that structure.
 You will learn how to make specific targeted changes that will improve the way in which your entire body functions.
+Here is more specific information about what I teach during a course on online lessons: What I Teach

 Online Posture and Movement Coaching is largely based on the principles of the Alexander Technique.
 It is not a therapy, or a substitute for medical care.
 It is not a “cure” for conditions such as back pain, repetitive strain injury and the like, but it does address posture and movement patterns that often contribute to these conditions.